mineable3/SpeedyAutoClicker/README.md

-This is a simple auto clicker made by a fellow programmer which I have taken and modified to fit my needs.
+This is a simple auto clicker made by someone on the internet which I have taken and modified to fit my needs.

-Even though I haven't written this myself I still learned relating to Robots, Points, Thread manipulation/multiThreading by researching some of the things inside of this program.
+Even though I haven't written this myself I still learned a lot relating to Robots, Points, Thread manipulation/multiThreading by researching some of the things inside of this program.